nater0000/eternity-puzzle-react/README.md

 - [x] Add a maximum size for board pieces
 - [x] Create a better Title
 - [x] Convert 'Constraint' alerts into notification banners
-- [ ] Make the Control Panel text/buttons vertically smaller
+- [x] Make the Control Panel text/buttons vertically smaller
-- [ ] Add a hamburger button in the upper left to hide/show the Control Panel
+- [ ] Add a hamburger button in the upper left of the Control Panel to hide/show the Control Panel
-- [ ] Add an Image that links to the github repo into the Control Panel
+- [x] Add an Image that links to the github repo into the Control Panel
+- [x] Make Piece Palette start taller and below the Control Panel
+- [x] Make 'Show Pieces' and 'Hide Pieces' button the same width
+- [x] Rename 'Show/Hide Pieces' to 'Show/Hide Palette' or something better
 - [ ] Support Mobile form factor: zoom, move, scroll palette, drag pieces
-- [ ] Make Piece Palette start taller and below the Control Panel
-- [ ] Make 'Show Pieces' and 'Hide Pieces' button the same width
-- [ ] Rename 'Show/Hide Pieces' to 'Show/Hide Palette'
 - [ ] Add Conflict Scoring
 - [ ] Add Type overlay
 - [ ] Add Score display